ghaiklor/iterm-fish-fisher-osx/README.md

 - `errno-grep` function allows to search POSIX error codes and their messages.
 - `fd` a simple, fast and user-friendly alternative to 'find'
 - `ncdu` Ncdu is a disk usage analyzer with an ncurses interface
+- `lsd` rewrite of GNU ls with lot of added features like colors, icons, tree-view, more formatting options etc.
 - `fzy` plugin adds a hotkey <key>Ctrl</key>+<key>R</key> that allows to show and search in your command history.
 - `fzf` another yet plugin adds a hotkey <key>Ctrl</key>+<key>R</key> that allows to show and search in your command history.
 - `fx` cli tool and terminal JSON viewer.